open-horizon/examples/edge/services/processtext/README.md

 hzn unregister -f
 ```

-## First-Time Edge Service Developer - Building and Publishing Your Own Version of the Hello World Edge Service
+## First-Time Edge Service Developer - Building and Publishing Your Own Version of the Offline Voice Assistant Edge Service

 If you want to create your own Horizon edge service, follow the next 2 sections to copy the Offline Voice Assistant Example Edge Service and start modifying it.